paracycle/peelingawaythelayers.net/_pages/part6.md

 ---
-title: RailsConf 2020 Talk Blog Post - Part 6 - Layers 5, 6 and 7
+title: Application Layer
 description: RailsConf 2020 Talk Blog Post
 tags: RailsConf 2020, Blogpost, Talk
 ---

 # Part 6 - Finally the Application Layer

 As we noted at the end of the previous part, the final 3 layers of the OSI model most commonly don't exist as separate layers.
 At least in the TCP/IP stack, the responsibility of the Session Layer is handed off to the Transport Layer and Presentation Layer becomes a part of the Application Layer.

 Thus, we will directly skip over Session and Presentation layers into Layer 7, the Application Layer.